madydady/web3test/README.md

 ## Keys and arguments
 The script can be run with the following keys:
-* `-n <node>` - where *node* is the URL to remote provider node.
-The script should work with nodes in the Polygon network.
-Working with other providers was not tested, but supposedly the script will also work with other EVM based networks
+* `-n <node>` - where *node* is an URL to the remote provider node.
+The script was tested for nodes in the Polygon network.
+Working with other providers was not tested, but supposedly it will also work with other EVM based networks;
-* `-t` - if set instead of `-n`, then default test Polygon node of [Alchemy.com](https://www.alchemy.com/layer2/polygon) network will be used
+* `-t` - if set instead of `-n`, then the default test Polygon node of [Alchemy.com](https://www.alchemy.com/layer2/polygon) network will be used;
 >Either `-n` or `-t` key must be provided to run the script
 * `-o <file>` - where *file* is the name of the file to write data about pending transactions.
 If there is no such file, it will be created.
-Optional key - if omitted, the data will be sent to stdout
+This is an optional key - if omitted, the data will be sent to your stdout.

 If some necessary keys are not specified in the command line, an error message will be displayed:
 ```